JustinMillsap/CalPolyPomona/README.md

 # CalPolyPomona
-All coursework at Cal Poly Pomona
+This is all my course work done at Cal Poly Pomona for Aerospace Engineering